 It provides the funding for a wide range of drainage upgrades and waterway management services.
 It’s not for supplying drainage services to individual properties, which is usually a local council or landowner responsibility.
 For the current waterways charge, contact Melbourne Water on 131 722.

-For the Department of Environment, Land, Water and Planning:
+For the Department of Energy, Environment and Climate Action:

-Once a year, you’ll have a Parks Charge on your water bill.
+You will be billed quarterly for the Parks charge.
 This charge funds regional parks, gardens, trails, waterways, bays and other recreation and conservation assets within the greater metropolitan area.
 For the current Parks Charge, contact Parks Victoria on 131 963.

 If charges aren’t paid, a regulated interest rate may be applied to the debt.
 Additional actions include restricting the flow of water to the property and/or legal action.